Skip to content

-What Is IRS Publication 5708 and Why Does It Matter?
+What Is IRS Publication 5708 and Why Tax Preparers Need It Now

 IRS Publication 5708 is the practical answer to that mandate.
-It does not replace the need for your own customized security plan, but it gives you every required section in draft form so you are not starting from a blank page.
-This guide breaks down exactly what the IRS Publication 5708 sample WISP contains, who is required to use it, how to customize it for your practice, and what additional controls you will need to make your program complete and defensible in the event of an IRS inquiry or FTC enforcement action.
+It does not replace the need for a customized security plan, but it gives you every required section in draft form so you are not starting from a blank page.

 Tax Preparers: A High-Value Target for Cybercriminals